tomcatmew/FFAC/README.md

 ```
 **Input and Output**\
 One significant difference between our current method and previous data-driven appraoches is that we only used phase,orientation and trajecotry positions as input and output the full body pose data.
 Input is size 24 including 5 future trajectory, 5 past trajectory samples, phase, and body-orientation vector.
 Preivous data-driven methods usually have a input size > 100 with preivous frame joint information, future/past trajectory, and gait. \
+It is true that our current visual result definitely not better than any of previous approaches, but with adding more inputs I think we could achieve a considerably less "foot sliding" animation.
 **Memory Comparsion**
 |        | Motion Data | Our FFAC network | PFNN             |
 |--------|-------------|------------------|------------------|